 \section{Discussion and Outlook}

 The article presents a unique perspective of designing efficient stochastic neuromorphic systems with temporal information encoding driven by an interdisciplinary perspective from devices to brain-inspired algorithm development.
 The work provides algorithmic formulations to leverage the stochastic temporal device characteristics of superparamagnetic devices and provides proof-of-concept demonstrations through extensive simulations.
-Future work will target benchmarking of large-scale stochastic temporal SNNs with deterministic rate encoded versions.
 Such an end-to-end co-design effort to leverage unique properties of neuromorphic computing is an ideal fit for application drivers characterized by temporal information (for instance, sparse data collected by event-driven sensors \cite{singh2021gesture,mahapatra2020power}, among others).